From 101 cookbooks

 1 pound fresh egg pasta sheets (or make some from scratch)

-butter to prep baking dish
+butter to prep baking dish3 tablespoons extra-virgin olive oil

 1 teaspoon fine grain sea salt